Sustainable-Aquafeeds-Project/feed_biodiv_impact_mapping/prep/03_prep_spp_habitats/README.md

-AOH overlap folder organization
+AOH impacts folder organization

 ## 01_download_AOH.Rmd

-GOAL: Download all Area of Habitat data (AOH)
+GOAL: Download all Area of Habitat data (AOH) for terrestrial mammals and birds

+## 02_map_terrestrial_to_mol.R

+GOAL: Reproject terrestrial AOH rasters to mollweide 10km by 10km rasters and save as csvs.

-## 02_reproject_AOH.R
+## 03a_pull_terrestrial_hab_info

-GOAL: This reprojects all AOH rasters (which are ~1km x 1km) to 10km by 10km mollweide resolution we use for our analysis.
-I ran this as a background job (hence the .R script), and it takes ~14 hours to complete.
+GOAL: Pull all terrestrial habitat suitability information for species.
+Adapted from Williams et al. 2021.

-## 03_overlap_AOH_aquafeeds.R
+## 03b_overlap_terrestrial_background

 GOAL: This overlaps the terrestrial AOH maps with terrestrial crops grown for salmon aquafeeds.
-The result is dataframes which describe for each species, the amount of habitat they have, the amount of habitat that is disturbed, and other relevant indicators.
-You can run this as a background job if you'd like, it takes ~XX hours to complete.
+The result are rasters which describe for larger taxonomic group, the mean and sd amount of impacted habitat, and the number of species per cell.
+You can run this as a background job if you'd like, it takes ~2 hours to complete.

+## 04_terrestrial_overlap_summary

+GOAL: Prep dataframes of total global amount of impacted habitat per terrestrial species.

+## 05a_prep_aquamaps_depths.Rmd

+GOAL: Find depth information for all AquaMaps species.

+## 05b_map_aquamaps_to_moll.R

+GOAL: Reproject marine AOH rasters to mollweide 10km by 10km rasters and save as csvs.

+## 06a_marine_vuln.Rmd

+GOAL: Assign and gapfill vulnerability values for each species and stressor combination.
+Each species is vulnerable to either bycatch, biomass removal, or both, depending upon the ingredient which is being fished.

+## 06b_overlap_marine_background.R

+GOAL: Overlap [Aquamaps probability of suitable habitat maps](https://www.aquamaps.org/) with our disturbance pressure maps created in the `02_feed` folder, and multiply by their vulnerability value.
+The goal of this script is to create impact maps, that is, the area of likely suitable habitat (>0.6 probability) for each species that is exposed AND impacted to harvest of forage or trimmings fish that is ultimately processed into FMFO.
+We create mean, sd, and nspp rasters for each taxonomic and ingredient grouping,

+## 06c_overlap_fish_taxon.R

+GOAL: In this script we had to split the larger "finfish" taxonomic grouping into two to be able to run that grouping on our server.
+At the end we combine the split group into one "fish" grouping by taking a species weighted mean and pooled variance.

+## 07_marine_overlap_summary.Rmd

+GOAL: In this script we prep a dataset of total global impacted habitat per marine species, ingredient, and allocation approach.

+## 08_process_mean_sd_summary.Rmd

+GOAL: In this script we summarize the impact rasters created in 03b, 06a and 06b by finding the mean, standard deviation (pooled variance), and number of species.

-## 04_download_prep_aquamaps.Rmd
+## 09_combine_and_plot.Rmd

-GOAL: Preps aquamaps raster data to be overlapped with our FMFO production rasters.
+GOAL: Make some cool plots for exploration!